koliseoapi/react-forms/README.md

 Keep in mind that these will render the corresponding native HTML elements, which are supported on all major browsers except Safari on MacOS, where `input[type=text]` will be used instead.
 For this reason we recommend to set a `pattern` attribute like the example above.
 Even though the date picker doesn't use it, the text input fallback will.

-These conversions are the default, but you can override the converter associated to any form field:
+These are the default conversions, but you can override the converter associated to any form field:

 ```JavaScript
 const AllowedValues = { one: instanceOne, two: instanceTwo };